Skip to main content

 The groundwater standards for 1,2-dichloroethane were adopted in Cycle 1 (1985) and updated in Cycle 3 (1990).

-1,2-Dichloroethane is a man-made chemical that is used to make other chemicals, as a solvent for cleaning and degreasing, and to remove lead from gasoline.
-Animal studies have shown that 1,1-dichloroethane exposure can affect the immune and nervous systems, kidneys, and liver, and may cause stomach, lung, breast, and other types of cancer.
+1,2-Dichloroethane is used to make other chemicals, as a solvent for cleaning and degreasing, and to remove lead from gasoline.
+Studies have shown that exposure to high levels of 1,1-dichloroethane can affect the immune and nervous systems, damage the kidneys and liver, and may cause cancer.

 1,1-Dichloroethylene